-The Gilmer County Sheriff's Office School Resource Unit consists of one Lieutenant, one Sergeant, and five deputies.
+The Gilmer County Sheriff's Office School Resource Unit consists of one lieutenant, and five deputies.
 Each member of this unit has received specialized training as a school resource officer.
 Each School Resource Deputy is also certified as a Georgia Sheriff's Association C.H.A.M.P.S (Choosing Healthy Activities and Methods Promoting Safety) instructor.

 The School Resource deputies are assigned to one or more schools within the Gilmer County School System.

 When schools are in session, the School Resource Deputies spend their daily tours of duty at their assigned schools.

-While at their assigned schools, Resource Deputies provide a variety of services: Act as a highly visible law enforcement representative on the school campus providing safety and security for students, faculty and staff, and visitors - Act as an extension of the school administration in matters involving crimes or in unique situations as requested by the administration - Provide a positive role model for the students - Conduct the 12 week course of instruction in the Georgia Sheriff's Association approved C.H.A.M.P.S.
+While at their assigned schools, Resource Deputies provide a variety of services:

+- Act as a highly visible law enforcement representative on the school campus providing safety and security for students, faculty and staff, and visitors - Act as an extension of the school administration in matters involving crimes or in unique situations as requested by the administration - Provide a positive role model for the students

+Conduct the 12 week course of instruction in the Georgia Sheriff's Association approved C.H.A.M.P.S.
 (Choosing Healthy Activities and Methods Promoting Safety) Course for all fifth grade students.

-CHOOSING HEALTHY ACTIVITIES & METHODS PROMOTING SAFETY - Act as a resource for school administration, teachers and staff, students and parents in dealing with non-criminal problems or issues - Provide security at school related extracurricular activities, such as sporting events - Make presentations to students, facility and staff in matters related to gangs, drug or alcohol abuse, school violence, bullying and other crime related issues The agency's School Resource Deputies play a vital role in maintaining a safe and secure learning environment for students on campus as well as giving students the opportunity to interact with the deputies on a personal, non-enforcement level.
+CHOOSING HEALTHY ACTIVITIES & METHODS PROMOTING SAFETY

+- Act as a resource for school administration, teachers and staff, students and parents in dealing with non-criminal problems or issues - · Provide security at school related extracurricular activities, such as sporting events - Make presentations to students, facility and staff in matters related to gangs, drug or alcohol abuse, school violence, bullying and other crime related issues

+The agency's School Resource Deputies play a vital role in maintaining a safe and secure learning environment for students on campus as well as giving students the opportunity to interact with the deputies on a personal, non-enforcement level.

 In addition to the duties the School Resource Deputies perform at their schools, they are an important part of the Sheriff's Office community relations function.
-Some of the many services that our School Resource Deputies provided to the community during 2020 were: - Providing Security for the Domestic Violence Task Force - MADD and SADD classes regarding impaired driving - Firearms Safety courses to area Boy Scouts - Career Day presentations at Gilmer County Schools - Babysitting Safety Classes - Participating in the County's "Teen Maze" program All of Gilmer County's School Resource Deputies are members of the Georgia Association of School Resource Officers.
+They also investigate crimes that occur upon Gilmer County Board of Education property.

-Deputies of the School Resource Unit make presentations at Gilmer High School Career Day, present gang awareness classes, alcohol and drug awareness classes, DUI prevention demonstrations, and racism awareness classes.
+Deputies of the School Resource Unit make presentations at School Career Days, present gang awareness classes, alcohol and drug awareness classes, DUI prevention demonstrations, and racism awareness classes.
 Classes in bullying prevention and awareness were also conducted by School Resource Deputies in Gilmer County schools.

-The School Resource Unit also provides valuable assistance to the Uniformed Patrol and Court Services Divisions by providing additional personnel to these units when schools are not in session.
-COURT SERVICES DIVISION
+The School Resource Unit provides valuable assistance to the Detention, Uniformed Patrol and Court Services Divisions by providing additional personnel to these units when schools are not in session.